ShonP40/Car-Assistant/README.md

 ### CPU Frequency
 - `Enable` - Enable or disable reporting the CPU frequency value
 - `MQTT` - The MQTT topic to publish the CPU frequency to
+### Free RAM
+- `Enable` - Enable or disable reporting the free RAM value
+- `MQTT` - The MQTT topic to publish the free RAM value to
+### Hall
+- `Enable` - Enable or disable reporting the hall sensor value
+- `MQTT` - The MQTT topic to publish the hall sensor value to
 ### Modem MQTT topics
 - `Info` - The MQTT topic to publish the modem info to
 - `CCID` - The MQTT topic to publish the modem CCID to